univention/ox-connector/docs/ox-connector-app/limitations.rst

    single: provisioning; faulty item

 When the :program:`OX Connector` encounters a faulty queue item that it can't process, it continues with the next queue items.
-The faulty item is put aside for the Administrator to examine at a later stage.
+The OX Connector puts the faulty item aside for the Administrator to examine at a later stage.
 The problem is written in the log file, see :ref:`log-files`.

-The app ships a CLI to manage the list of errors, see :ref:`app-troubleshooting`.
+The app ships a CLI to manage the list of errors, see :ref:`app-cli`.

 As administrator, you need to monitor the list of errors manually and decide what to do (delete or retry).
 Meanwhile, the :program:`OX Connector` continues